Nipple & Areola Repair

 How is an inverted nipple repair performed?

-A small incision is made at the base of the nipple within the colored areala so the scar is hidden.
+A small incision is made at the base of the nipple within the colored areola so the scar is hidden.
 Then the shortened ducts are either released or selectively divided depending upon the severity of the inversion to allow for nipple eversion.
 Small stitches are placed under the nipple to hold the nipple out in a projected position.
-Finally, a small splint much like a medicine cup is placed from which a suture applies traction on the nipple and holds it out while healing occurs.

 Can an inverted nipple repair be performed at the same time as other procedures?

 Yes.
-Repair of inverted nipples can be done along with breast augmentation, breast lifts, breast reduction, tummy tucks, liposuction, or facial procedures.
+Repair of inverted nipples can be done along with nipple and areola reduction, breast augmentation, breast lift, breast reduction, tummy tucks, liposuction, or facial procedures.

 What are the main risks of the procedure?